Ale Prado | July 6, 2022 | Product Liability

 Is IKEA Responsible When Its Furniture Falls and Hurts Someone?

 IKEA is a large, Swedish-based furniture retailer with stores throughout the United States.
 You can visit a store to browse furniture and household goods or order online.
 Millions of people purchase items from IKEA each year.

 Unfortunately, the company has been the subject of numerous product liability and negligence claims.
 Recently, the retailer reached a $46 million settlement with a family whose two-year-old son was killed when an IKEA dresser fell on him.

 According to the U.S. Consumer Product Safety Commission, IKEA recalled millions of dressers because they could tip over if they were not secured correctly.
-At least eight children have died in accidents involving IKEA dressers.
+At least eight children have died in accidents involving IKEA accidental damages.

 Sadly, a child dies every two weeks from tipping accidents related to furniture, televisions, appliances, and other household items.
 In addition, roughly 25,400 children are injured yearly because of tip-over accidents.

 Why Is IKEA Responsible for Injuries and Deaths Caused by Falling Furniture?